cxl-micron-reskit/famfs/markdown/vm-configuration.md

 If you just want to build famfs and run basic tests, this is the easiest thing to do.

-The easiest way to configure a pmem device is to edit your /etc/default/grub file and add the following to the GRUB_CMDLINE string:
+The easiest way to configure a **non-sharable** pmem device is to edit your /etc/default/grub file and add the following to the GRUB_CMDLINE string:

     memmap=8G!8G

 :bangbang: **Important:** For the command line above, you must have at least 16G of memory, because you are reserving 8G starting at a starting offset of 8G.
 Linux does not error-check this; if you try to use nonexistent memory we observes that it both runs slowly and doesn't work.

-This will reserve 8G of memory at offset 24G into system physical RAM as a simulated pmem device.
+This will reserve 8G of memory at offset 8G into system physical RAM as a simulated pmem device.
 You must check your available memory and make sure that you have enough to back the entire range - if not, it won't work well...